+0384 MYTH S, FABLES AND FOLKLORE SEMESTER 1 / 2 CREDIT

+Class Fee: \$0.00

+Prerequisite: None

-MYTHS, FABLES AND FOLKLORE SEMESTER 1/2 CREDIT 0384 Class Fee: \$0.00 Prerequisite: None Students will read and analyze ancient myths, ranging from Greek and Roman mythologies to the legend of Santa Claus.
+Students will read and analyze ancient myths, ranging from various mythologies to the legend of Santa Claus.
 Students will also investigate and consider how these stories influence the modern world and look for examples of them in their day-to-day lives.